ceejbot/opsbot/README.md

 I'm running this against our Slack chat already.
 The existing existing plugins work perfectly well!

-- make plugins loadable from installed modules as well as the plugins directory
-- clean up & finalize plugin API
 - write more plugins
+- either make dynect plugin do something or move it out

 ## License